Hastings & Earldoms

 of Pembroke's Arms quartered with two Hastings maunches.
 The maunch emblazoned

-on George Hastings arms indicates lineage with the
+on George Hastings arms indicates a family relationship

 4th Earl of Pembroke [South Wales] being continued until that time.
 The